Key takeaways

 • Timing.
 Is now a good time to consider a large-scale move?
 Is there a more advantageous time to move your corporate office?
 Assign a project manager early on who can help solve these questions by reviewing the data and assembling teams to help with each aspect of the relocation.

 • Impact.
-It is critical to consider the impact such a move will have on the company, its clients, and its employees.
+Considering the impact such a move will have on the company, its clients, and its employees is critical.
 Some moves will likely impact all three positively, but planning for negative impacts is important in controlling potential fallout.

 Discover these five office automation for your new location: